Redsmods/red-s-kik-bot-api/README.md

-# Dedicated Kik Api To Beginners.
+# Dedicated Kik Api For Beginners.

 Use this library to develop bots for Kik Messenger that are essentially automated humans.